 The Terraced Zone integrates a series of low garden walls to create three terraced spaces.
 The lowest terrace accommodates the house, a main seating patio and a gravel-dining terrace.
 The middle terrace contains a pool, spa and play lawn for the kids.
 The upper terrace is reserved as a native Sycamore grove.
 The Plateau Zone accommodates a plateaued tennis court and large vegetable garden.
 The Hillside Zone is a protected hillside area, planted with Coast Live Oak trees, a native species typical of the canyon hillsides.

-See the homeowner’s wish-list, more images, and site plan in this article about the project and its recent award from the ASLA.
+See the homeowner’s wish-list, more images, and site plan in this article about the project and its award from the ASLA.